olliw42/mLRS/README.md

 2. STM32CubeIDE
 - download and install STM32CubeIDE
 - start STM32CubeIDE
 - in Launcher select Workspace by hitting [Browse...] button, and browse to `C:/Me/Documents/Github/mlrs/mLRS`.
-Hit [Launch] button. ***Note***: it is not C:/Me/Documents/Github/mlrs but be C:/Me/Documents/Github/mlrs/mLRS !
+Hit [Launch] button. ***Note***: it is not C:/Me/Documents/Github/mlrs but C:/Me/Documents/Github/mlrs/mLRS!
 If you proceed with the wrong path then there will be a compile error "undefined reference to main_main()"!
 - in the IDE's top bar go to `File->Open Projects from File System`
 - in the Importer select Import source by hitting [Directory...] button, and browse to the desired project.
 E.g. select `C:/Me/Documents/Github/mlrs/mLRS/rx-diy-board01-f103cb`.
 Hit [Finish] button.
 - change from Debug to Release configuration: Go to the 'hammer' icon in the top icon bar, click on the down arrow right to it, and select `Release`. ***Note***: if you don't do that then there will be a compile error "undefined reference to main_main()"!